All concerts Free and Open to the Public

 Opening Act: Ted Yoder

-Sunday, July 23 TED YODER: Is a critically acclaimed musician widely considered the ‘Bela Fleck’ of the hammered dulcimer.
+Sunday, July 23 TED YODER: A critically acclaimed musician widely considered the ‘Bela Fleck’ of the hammered dulcimer.
 A visionary artist in his own right, Ted profoundly reimagined his instrument inventing a fresh musical vocabulary that appeals to music lovers and fans of all ages.

 Thursday, July 27 CLASSICAL REVOLUTION: The beautiful sound of stringed instruments comes to the Shell with Cleveland violinist and director Ariel Karas, alongside cellist Andris Koh.
 This dynamic duo presents classical music for string duo filled with selections from Bach, Gershwin & more.